Write Social Media Captions that Add Value

 Valuable Captions Have the Important Words First

-The Body of Your Valuable Caption
+Crafting the Body of Your Valuable Caption

-Hashtags and @Mentions At the End
+Hashtags and @Mentions: Keep Them at the End

 Give Your Captions Room to Breath